PurpleKingdomGames/indigo-website/indigodocs/information/glossary.md

 # E

+### Entry point

+The main interface an Indigo game developer is exposed to when trying to write a game.
+It is a user friendly game template that constructs the Frame Processor that Indigo needs to run your game, and starts the game engine.

 ### Event

 A description of an action that is emitted during a frame and made available to the subsequent frame, such as a keyboard event.